Chemical Management Services: Rethinking Chemical Management

 Every time you reduce chemical use, you reduce cost, emissions, and exposure to liabilities.
 Beyond the tangible benefits of reduced costs and waste, there are not-so-quantifiable benefits to well-managed chemical programs: reducing accidents; maintaining a good reputation in the community; staying clear of environmental agencies' spotlights, etc. These are all positive aspects of sound chemical management.

-Here's how the shift works.
+The chemical services model delivers results by aligning the incentives of chemical suppliers and their customers.
+The supplier's profitability is independent of the volume of chemicals sold.
+In other words, the suppliers no longer get paid based on how well they can sell, but how well they can manage.
+This model changes the traditional relationship between chemical suppliers and their customers.
+Here's how this shift works.
 In traditional supplier-customer relationships, the chemical supplier's profitability is a function of the volume sold.
 The more chemicals sold, the higher the revenue for the supplier.
 Meanwhile, the buyer has an opposite incentive - to reduce costs or the amount of chemicals purchased.
 In the chemical service model, suppliers become chemical management providers and are paid for successfully delivering and managing chemicals.
 Thus, the supplier's profitability is based on better performance, not on selling more chemicals (see Figure 1).

 Figure 1: Aligning Incentives